Blues on Highway 401

 That once brought freedom to our ponds

-And so I bar b q with Muddy Waters
+I barbecue with Muddy Waters

-I drink beer with Jimmy Vaughan
+Drink beer with Jimmy Vaughan

 And I thank the stars for 12 bar blues